 Study Abroad Program Overview

-Designed for those with interest in African studies, international relations, development or global studies, French and/or Francophone studies, Senegal introduces students to French-speaking West Africa through coursework, homestays, internship and community service opportunities.
+Designed for those with interest in African studies, international relations, development or global studies, French language and/or Francophone studies, Senegal introduces students to French-speaking West Africa through coursework, homestays, internship and community service opportunities.

 The vibrant political and economic center of Dakar offers a multilingual urban African community in action.
 Rural excursions and an extended stay outside Dakar deepen student appreciation and understanding of this largely agricultural country.

-Tracks within the program include development studies (for those with advanced French) and language and culture.
+Tracks within the program include development studies (for those with advanced French) and French language and culture (any level).
 These tracks provide unique perspectives on issues related to gender, religion, politics, healthcare, the economy, and environment in Senegal today.